hohenner/newrelic_aws_cloudwatch_plugin/README.md

 ### Regions
 The plugin can also be configured to query specific CloudWatch regions, e.g. `us-east-1` or `us-west-1`.
 By default the plugin will query all available regions.

+### Amazon ElastiCache

+Amazon ElastiCache supports both Memcached and Redis caching technologies.
+The Memcached agent is configured under the `ec` section, while the Redis agent is configured under the `ecr` section.

 ### Tag Filtering